mobilecoinfoundation/mcips/text/0059-token-metadata-document.md

 In [EIS-2569](https://eips.ethereum.org/EIPS/eip-2569) it was proposed to actually store SVG data on chain.

-Typically, wallets like metamask use services like Infura to access names and logos of tokens.
+Typically, wallets like MetaMask use services like Infura to access names and logos of tokens.
 There is not a standard way outside of these services to get this data for an arbitrary ERC-20.

 In Algorand, any standard asset that is created has [required parameters](https://developer.algorand.org/docs/get-details/asa/#asset-parameters)